martrapp/astro-vtbot/README.md

 ## Tech Demos

 The bag of tricks currently contains ten technical demos that show examples of the implementation of various effects using the view transition events.

-A current deployment of this code can be found at https://events-3bg.pages.dev/

 The sources are in the `example` folder.